Looking for printable letters? Today I’m sharing an entire lowercase set!

 Have you seen my set of uppercase block letters?
 I use them with my preschoolers when introducing new letters and reviewing letter sounds.
 Today I’m sharing a lowercase set.
 You can use these in a variety of ways!

-Four ways to use my free block letters
+Four ways to use my free printable letters

 - Print a letter and have your child fill it with objects that start with the letter’s name.
 We filled our lowercase b with counting bears.
 For over 150 ways to fill the letters, see this post.